-Material is suspended in the air while being moved through the conveying pipe.
-In order to keep the materials in the air dilute phase conveying requires a high velocity of around 3,400-4,000ft/min and 4,800-5,000ft/min for heavier materials.
-Because of the high velocity at which materials are conveyed, dilute phase conveying is best suited for less abrasive materials like flour, saw dust, or coffee grounds.
+Material is suspended in the air while being moved through the pneumatic conveying pipe.
+In order to keep the materials in the air, dilute phase conveying requires a high velocity of around 3,400-4,000ft/min and 4,800-5,000ft/min for heavier materials.
+Because of the high velocity at which materials are pneumatically conveyed, dilute phase conveying is best suited for less abrasive materials like flour, saw dust, or coffee grounds.
 Conveying materials that are too abrasive such as metal shavings can result in wearing down the conveying line.
 85% of all pneumatic conveying systems are Dilute Phase conveying.

-Dilute phase uses both regenerative and PD blowers.
+Dilute phase uses both regenerative and positive displacement (PD) blowers.
 The term dilute phase notates a higher ratio of air to product mix during conveying.
 The exact blend of air to product is determined by calculations that are derived from formulas that depend on pneumatic conveying factors specific to the material that is to be conveyed.
 Distances (horizontal and vertical), number of elbows, and line size are also used in the calculations to determine:

 - Blower air requirements